michael-sevcik/CommandLineParser/README.md

 - `public bool RegisterOption(Parser parser)` -> Adds the configured option to the particular parser.
 - `public OptionBuilder Reset()` -> resets the object to the same state as when it was created.
 Is used after registering one option, then the reset is called and you can start creating another one.
+- `public OptionBuilder WithLowerBound(int lowerBound)` -> sets the lower bound for int option (its parameters).
+If it's called on another type of Option, it is ignored.
+- `public OptionBuilder WithUpperBound(int upperBound)` -> sets the upper bound for int option (its parameters).
+If it's called on another type of Option, it is ignored.
+- `public OptionBuilder WithBounds(int lowerBound,int upperBound)` -> sets both the upper and lower bound
+- for int option.
+If called on another type of Option it is ignored.

 ### Option Interfaces